dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 ## Configuration

-In the `Startup.ConfigureServices` method, create the Authentication Middleware services with the <xref:Microsoft.Extensions.DependencyInjection.AuthenticationServiceCollectionExtensions.AddAuthentication*> and <xref:Microsoft.Extensions.DependencyInjection.CookieExtensions.AddCookie*> methods:
+In the `Startup.ConfigureServices` method, create the Authentication Middleware services with the <xref:Microsoft.Extensions.DependencyInjection.AuthenticationServiceCollectionExtensions.AddAuthentication%2A> and <xref:Microsoft.Extensions.DependencyInjection.CookieExtensions.AddCookie%2A> methods:

 [!code-csharp[](cookie/samples/3.x/CookieSample/Startup.cs?name=snippet1)]